rutuja1302/BasicProjects/README.md

 2. Multiplication table - Take a number as an input and print its multiplication table upto 10
 3. Shape Area & Perimeter calculator - Create an abstract class called Shape.
 Create another class which will inherit Shape class and store all the shapes like triangle, rectangle, circle and square.
 Let a class Main take type of shape, lenghts as input and print area & perimeter as output.
 Throw an exception if shape not found
 4. Flip Coin and print percentage of Heads and Tails - I/P -> The number of times to flip coin.
 Ensure it is positive integer.
 Logic -> Use random function to get value between 0 to 1.
 If <0.5 then tails or heads.
 O/P -> Percentage of heads & tails.
 5. Leap Year - Take a year as an input, ensure it is a 4 digit number.
-Determine if it is a leap year and print it
+Determine if it is a leap year and print it.
+6. Harmonic Number - Take a number N as input, ensure N != 0, compute 1+1/2+1/3+...+1/N & print the Nth Harmonic value.